-We have disaggregated our risk to specifically focus on following sectors:
+We have disaggregated our risk to specifically focus on following sector:

-- Offices: Whilst values have not been as hard hit as expected by the transition to home working, there seems to be an inherent belief on the part of landlords that the office sector will bounce back.
-However, this may not be the case and things will become clearer over the second half of 2022, as more and more people are returning to the office. - Retail/ Retail warehouses: Whilst some valuations have begun to level off as the economy has adjusted to the new retail market, the market is yet to adjust to the potential shift to flexi leases and turnover rents which may have an impact on valuations. - Hotels: There is residual risk here as the return to international/business travel is unproven.
-In recent months there has been evidence of capital targeting hotels, but this is mainly due to a perception that there will be distress as business support unwinds, meaning that investors can be comparatively cheap.
+• Offices: Whilst values have not been as hard hit as expected by the transition to home working, there seems to be an inherent belief on the part of landlords that the office sector will bounce back.
+However, this may not be the case and things will become clearer over the second half of 2022, as more and more people are returning to the office.